stanicm/mercury-assistant/README.md

 ### Mercury Interface Requirements
 - Node.js 20.x or higher
-- Sox for audio recording
+- Sox for audio recording (only needed if the user intends to use the ASR capabilities)
 - NVIDIA Riva client for speech recognition

 ## Installation